solid-contrib/information/weekly-updates/next.md

 There have also been updates to:

 * [Solid Focus](https://github.com/NoelDeMartin/solid-focus), a Task Manager for Solid.
-The latest update includes editing, scheduling, descriptions and deleting tasks.
+The latest update includes editing, scheduling, describing, and deleting tasks.

 ### Upcoming Events